To supplement the boot disk, you can attach

 secondary (preemptible) worker nodes, respectively.

-Create a cluster and attach local SSDs to the primary worker node(s) from the Cloud Dataproc Create a cluster page of the Google Cloud Platform Console.
+Create a cluster and attach local SSDs to the master, primary, and secondary worker nodes from the Configure nodes panel of the Dataproc Create a cluster page of the Google Cloud Console.